open-life-science/open-life-science.github.io/README.md

 ## Who are we?

 We are currently a team of people who share a passion for Open Research and inclusiveness in Open Science.
-Please read me on [our website](https://openlifesci.org/community).
+Please read more on [our website](https://openlifesci.org/community).

 ## What do we need?

 **You!** In whatever way you can help.

 We need expertise in open-science, training, mentoring, communication.
-We'd love your feedback along the way, and of course.
+We'd love your feedback along the way, of course.

 ## Get involved

-If you think you can help in any of the areas listed above (and we bet you can) or in any of the many areas that we haven't yet thought of (and here we're sure you can) then please check out [our contributors' guidelines](CONTRIBUTING.md) and our [roadmap](roadmap.md).
+If you think you can help in any of the areas listed above (and we bet you can) or in any of the many areas that we haven't yet thought of (and here we're sure you can), then please check out [our contributors' guidelines](CONTRIBUTING.md) and our [roadmap](roadmap.md).

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
-When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.
+When you join us, we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions, both on and offline.

 ## How can I generate the website and contribute using GitPod?